Waynesboro Market

 Key considerations for buying a townhouse in Waynesboro include: End unit vs. interior - affects noise, natural light, and resale value; Understand exactly what the HOA maintains (often exterior only); Check shared wall sound insulation quality.
 Also watch for red flags like Shared driveways or parking issues and Evidence of water intrusion on shared walls.

-Homes in Waynesboro currently spend an average of 40 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in Waynesboro currently spend an average of 82 days on market.
+This suggests a slower market where you have more time to negotiate.

-With a median price of $215K and homes spending an average of 40 days on market, Waynesboro is currently a balanced market.
-There's currently 4.3 months of inventory available.
+With a median price of $164K and homes spending an average of 82 days on market, Waynesboro is currently a seller's market.
+There's currently 1.5 months of inventory available.

 Townhouses often appreciate similarly to single-family homes in the same area while requiring less maintenance.
 End units and those with garages typically appreciate faster.